Non-archimedean analytic continuation of unobstructedness: Introduction

 \begin{thm} If $L_{s_0}$ is properly unobstructed, then all $L_s$ are properly unobstructed. \end{thm}

-The unobstructedness problem is critical for general Lagrangian Floer cohomology \cite{FOOOBookOne,FOOOSpectral}, general Fukaya category \cite{FuUnobstructed}, general splitting generation criterion \cite{AFOOO}, Thomas-Yau uniqueness \cite{thomas2002special,li2022quantitative,li2022thomas,imagi2016uniqueness}, open Gromov-Witten invariants \cite{solomon2016point,georgieva2016open}, and so on.
+The unobstructedness problem is critical for general Lagrangian Floer cohomology \cite{FOOOBookOne,FOOOSpectral}, general Fukaya category \cite{FuUnobstructed}, general splitting generation criterion \cite{AFOOO}, Thomas-Yau uniqueness \cite{thomas2002special,li2022quantitative,li2022thomas,imagi2016uniqueness}, open Gromov-Witten invariants \cite{FuCounting,solomon2016point}, and so on.
 However, its criterion is quite limited.

 The \textit{\textbf{proper unobstructedness}} is a new concept we propose in this paper (\textit{Definition} \ref{proper_unobstructed_introduction_defn}).
-It is a sufficient condition (\textit{Proposition} \ref{sufficient_intro_prop}) of the unobstructedness in the traditional sense, i.e., the existence of weak bounding cochains \cite{FOOOBookOne,FuUnobstructed}.
-The known unobstructed cases are often properly unobstructed \cite{FOOOToricOne}.
-Solomon's anti-symplectic involution criterion \cite{Solomon_Involutions} also usually implies the proper unobstructedness, with the Maslov-0 disk obstructions canceled pairwise.
-Such an involution is often obtained by complex conjugation; see also \cite{castano2010fixed,Solomon_Symmetry_Lag}.
-Moreover, the proper unobstructedness holds when $L_{s_0}$ is ``tautologically unobstructed'' in the sense that $L_{s_0}$ does not bound any nontrivial holomorphic disks of non-positive Maslov indices.
-For example, this is the case when $L_{s_0}$ is monotone.

-The main point of this paper is conceptual, finding the right way to address the unobstructedness in Floer theory.
-Our result gives a quite broad criterion so that the (proper) unobstructedness condition somehow presents `connectedness' within the moduli space of Lagrangian branes.
-The core idea of our proof is intuitively based on an analogy with analytic continuation in complex analysis, which suggests parallels in non-archimedean analysis.
-Specifically, in proving Theorem \ref{Main_thm_this_paper}, we interpret the (proper) unobstructedness as the vanishing of certain non-archimedean analytic functions.
-The vanishing of these functions at sufficiently many points implies their uniform vanishing on their convergence domains; meanwhile, Groman-Solomon's reverse isoperimetric inequalities \cite{ReverseI} ensure that these domains are large enough to deduce the unobstructedness of adjacent Lagrangians.
-Developing this rigid analytic structure introduces new challenges, requiring innovative theoretical frameworks that go beyond the traditional Maurer-Cartan unobstructedness theory of bounding cochains, as explained below:
+It is a sufficient condition (\textit{Proposition} \ref{sufficient_intro_prop}) of the unobstructedness in the traditional sense, i.e., the existence of (weak) bounding cochains, which are solutions to the Maurer-Cartan equations.
+Instead of asking whether these equations have a single solution, we aim to explore the "geometry" of these equations or the adic-convergent formal power series they represent.
+The primary aim of this paper is to introduce a new non-archimedean perspective on unobstructedness in Floer theory with simpler proofs than \cite{Yuan_I_FamilyFloer}.